coq/coq/doc/sphinx/proof-engine/ltac.rst

    :name: progress

    :n:`@ltac_expr` is evaluated to v which must be a tactic value.
-The tactic value ``v`` is applied to each focued subgoal independently.
+The tactic value ``v`` is applied to each focused subgoal independently.
 If the application of ``v`` to one of the focused subgoal produced subgoals equal to the initial goals (up to syntactical equality), then an error of level 0 is raised.